Christian-2003/LispInterpreter/Documentation/Atithmetic operations.md

 <br/>

 # Available arithmetic operators:
-Currently, there are a total of four operators, which can be used in arithmetic operations:
+Currently, there are a total of five operators, which can be used in arithmetic operations:

 <br/>